Use Routes when you need one plan for one fulfillment day and one fulfillment location.

 Open Routes.

-Pick the date and fulfillment location first so the planner loads the correct orders and transfers for that day.
+Pick the date and fulfillment location first so the planner loads the correct delivery orders and transfers for that day.

 Step 2: Add or shape the stop list